ckarras/openhab2-addons/addons/binding/org.openhab.binding.sinope/readme.md

 ## Discovery

-The Sinopé Gateway (bridge) discorery is not supported for now.
+The Sinopé Gateway (bridge) discovery is not supported for now.
 It will be added in future release.
 The Sinopé devices discovery is implemented.

 ## Prerequisites